-- (a) Prudence.
-The standard of prudence to be applied by the investment officer shall be the "prudent person" rule: "Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived."
+- safety of their capital as well as the probable income to be derived."
 The prudent person rule shall be applied in the context of managing the overall portfolio. - (b) Ethics and Conflicts of Interest.
 Officers and employees involved in the investment process shall refrain from personal activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
 Employees and investment officials shall disclose any material interests in financial institutions with which they conduct business.
 Disclosure shall be made to the governing body.
 They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio.
 Employees and officers shall refrain from undertaking personal investment transactions with the same individual with whom business is conducted on behalf of Metro.
 Officers and employees shall, at all times, comply with the State of Oregon Government Standards and Practices code of ethics set forth in ORS Chapter 244. - (c) Delegation of Authority.
 The Chief Operating Officer is the investment officer of Metro.
 The authority for investing Metro funds is vested with the investment officer, who, in turn, designates the investment manager to manage the day-to-day operations of Metro's investment portfolio, place purchase orders and sell orders with dealers and financial institutions, and prepare reports as required. - (d) Investment Advisory Board (IAB).
 There shall be an investment advisory board composed of five (5) members. - (1) Terms of Service.
-The term of service for citizens appointed to the IAB shall be subject to the provisions of Metro Code 2.19.030. - (2) Appointment.
-The investment officer shall recommend to the Council for confirmation the names of persons for appointment to the IAB.

-- (3) Duties.
+The term of service for citizens appointed to the IAB shall be three (3) calendar years.
+The term of appointment shall be staggered so that not more than two (2) members' terms expire in any calendar year. - (2) Appointment.
+The investment officer shall recommend to the Council for confirmation the names of persons for appointment to the IAB. - (3) Duties.
 The IAB shall meet quarterly.
-The IAB will serve as a forum for discussion and act in an advisory capacity for investment strategies, banking relationships, the legality and probity of investment activities and the establishment of written procedures for the investment operations. - (e) Monitoring the Portfolio.
+The IAB will serve as a forum for discussion and act in an advisory capacity for investment strategies, banking relationships, the legality and probity of investment activities and the establishment of written procedures for the investment operations.

+- (e) Monitoring the Portfolio.
 The investment manager will routinely monitor the contents of the portfolio comparing the holdings to the markets, relative values of competing instruments, changes in credit quality, responsible investing and benchmarks.
 If there are advantageous transactions, the portfolio may be adjusted accordingly. - (f) Indemnity Clause.
 Metro shall indemnify the investment officer, chief financial officer, investment manager, staff and the IAB members from personal liability for losses that might occur pursuant to administering this investment policy.
 The investment officer, acting in accordance with written procedures and exercising due diligence, shall not be held personally responsible for a specific security's credit risk or market price changes, provided that these deviations are reported to the council as soon as practicable. - (g) Internal Controls.
 The investment officer shall maintain a system of written internal controls, which shall be reviewed annually by the IAB and the independent auditor.
 The controls shall be designed to prevent loss of public funds due to fraud, error, misrepresentation or imprudent actions.
 Metro's independent auditor at least annually shall audit investments according to generally accepted auditing standards and this ordinance.
+[Ord.
+05-1075; Ord.
+15-1353, Sec.
+1.]